 Unfortunately, objects left in patients after surgery is one of the more common errors that arise during procedures throughout the state.
 When this happens, a victim might suffer severe complications and even have to undergo additional—and otherwise unnecessary—procedures.

 While there are no federal reporting requirements when a hospital leaves a surgical object in patients after surgery, some research suggests it happens between 4,500 and 6,000 times a year.
 Due to the volume of these occurrences, electronic devices started to be attached to sponges in order to track them during a procedure.
-Unfortunately, even with these devices in circulation, objects left in patients is still a common risk after surgery.
+Unfortunately, even with these devices in circulation, objects left in patients are still a common risk after surgery.

 For many hospitals, lost sponges and other surgical items are not considered a pressing concern.
 Because symptoms often do not occur for months, even years, many of the cases are never tracked back to the institution where they originated.
 This means the people who are responsible may not realize they have a problem.